guardian/elasticplayground/README.md

 ```
 This is a kernel parameter which is required for Elasticsearch to boot.
 If you don't do it, then none of the ES pods will
 start - they will fail with a 'bootstrap checks' error message.
-I've sometimes found that the setting doesn't "stick" - if your pods keep crashlooping when you bring up the stack again
+I've sometimes found that the setting doesn't "stick" - if your pods keep crash-looping when you bring up the stack again
 then try re-running this command.

 While Kubernetes is now working, we want to have a couple of addons present:
-- `minikube addons enable ingress`
+- `minikube addons enable ingress` (this can take ages to run, but is important)
 - `minikube addons enable metrics-server` (optional)
 - `minikube addons enable dashboard` (optional)